SamuelMatamoros/Mario-Bros.---Final-Project/report/report.typ

 The report explains the main classes, core algorithms (movement, collision, state management), the development process and decisions taken, as well as the current functionality, missing features, and extra improvements added over the basic requirements.

+With this project we attempt to learn the fundamentals of Object-Oriented Programming and grasp the concepts necessary to develop our skills in coding and problem-solving.

 = Introduction

-The goal of this project was to design and implement a small but complete video game in Python, applying object-oriented programming, basic game loop structure and state management.
+The goal of this project was to design and implement a small but complete video game in Python, applying Object-Oriented Programming (OOP), basic game loop structure and state management.
-The chosen concept is a recreation of the classic LCD Mario Bros. factory game: Mario and Luigi move boxes on conveyor belts to load a truck, while avoiding drops and handling increasing difficulty.
+The chosen concept is a recreation of the classic LCD Mario Bros.

+The game is set in a factory, Mario and Luigi move boxes between conveyor belts to load a truck, while avoiding drops and handling increasing difficulty.

 Pyxel was selected as the main library because it provides a simple framework for pixel-art games: screen management, sprites, keyboard input and a fixed-rate update/draw loop.

 The project also aims to practice modular design by separating the code into classes such as Board, Character, Conveyor, Package and Truck, plus a configuration module config for constants and sprites.

-#pagebreak()
+#v(1em)

 == Game description
 The game takes place in a factory where Mario and Luigi must move boxes along several conveyor belts to load them into a truck.
 The player controls each character's vertical position so they can catch and pass boxes in time, avoiding breaks; each delivered box increases the score, while each broken box increases the fail counter, and the game ends when three fails are reached.

 = Design and Architecture

+In this section we will discuss the different classes in which we have separated our game and the main functionality that resides in each of them.
+We will provide an overview of the methods and attributes along with the class diagram showing the relation between classes.

 == Main
 Application entry point and integration with the Pyxel engine.